Trendyol/Transporter/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 To use Transporter, there are config examples in "examples/configs" folder.
 Transporter is a dockerized project, so you can deploy to a Kubernetes cluster if you want.
+There are two string config keys that should be given to Transporter, "PollingJobSettings" and "TransferJobSettings" as strings.
+You can use online sites like [Json Online Converter](https://tools.knowledgewalls.com/jsontostring) to convert your JSON file to string.

 ## Roadmap
 See the [open issues]([https://github.com/github_username/repo_name/issues](https://github.com/github_username/repo_name/issues)) for a list of proposed features (and known issues).